kenjiao101/tes-bikin-/porto1.md

 | 95% | Rp10.250.000 | -2,5% |
 | **100%** | **Rp10.512.500** | **Baseline** |

-### Temuan Utama
+### Key Findings

-1. **Solusi MIP baseline optimal** dengan total biaya Rp10.512.500 per hari representatif, terdiri dari biaya reguler Rp7.625.000 dan biaya staf tambahan Rp2.887.500 (sekitar 27,5% dari total).
-Dari 41 staf reguler, Shift Malam menyerap paling banyak (20 orang) meski berdurasi hanya 7 jam, karena menanggung puncak demand jam 18:00 yang sendirian membutuhkan 32 orang.
+1. **The baseline MIP solution is optimal**, with a total cost of Rp10.512.500 per representative day, consisting of a regular cost of Rp7.625.000 and a supplemental staff cost of Rp2.887.500 (around 27,5% of the total).
+Of the 41 regular staff, the Night Shift absorbs the most (20 people) despite lasting only 7 hours, because it alone covers the 18:00 demand peak, which requires 32 people on its own.

-2. **Variasi biaya antarmusim mencapai 4,4 kali lipat**: dari Rp3.475.000 di Winter hingga Rp15.150.000 di Summer, konsisten dengan selisih demand musiman sekitar 4,6:1 (226 vs 1.034 unit/jam rata-rata).
-Perencanaan staf statis sepanjang tahun berisiko menghasilkan overstaffing besar di Winter dan understaffing serius di Summer secara bersamaan.
+2. **Cost variation between seasons reaches 4,4 times**: from Rp3.475.000 in Winter to Rp15.150.000 in Summer, consistent with a seasonal demand gap of around 4,6:1 (226 vs 1.034 units/hour on average).
+A static year-round staffing plan risks producing significant overstaffing in Winter and serious understaffing in Summer at the same time.

-3. **Kapasitas per staf adalah parameter paling sensitif**: penurunan kapasitas 20% menaikkan total biaya +25,3%, sedikit melampaui dampak kenaikan demand 20% (+20,8%) maupun kenaikan tarif staf tambahan 20% (+5,3%).
-Batas staf per shift hampir tidak berpengaruh (di bawah 2%), yang berlawanan dengan intuisi manajemen yang biasanya menyoroti headcount cap sebagai penggerak biaya utama.
+3. **Capacity per staff member is the most sensitive parameter**: a 20% reduction in capacity raises total cost by +25,3%, slightly exceeding the impact of a 20% increase in demand (+20,8%) or a 20% increase in the supplemental staff rate (+5,3%).
+The staff-per-shift cap has almost no effect (under 2%), which runs counter to management intuition that typically highlights the headcount cap as the main cost driver.

-4. **Menurunkan target service level dari 100% ke 70% menghemat 27,1% biaya** (dari Rp10.512.500 menjadi Rp7.662.500), namun penghematan ini datang dengan konsekuensi eksplisit berupa kekurangan staf di sejumlah jam.
-Kurva frontier ini dirancang sebagai alat diskusi dengan pemangku kebijakan operasional, bukan rekomendasi tunggal.
+4. **Lowering the target service level from 100% to 70% saves 27,1% in cost** (from Rp10.512.500 to Rp7.662.500), but this saving comes with the explicit consequence of staff shortages during certain hours.
+This frontier curve is designed as a discussion tool with operational policy stakeholders, not as a single definitive recommendation.

-5. **Tidak ada integrality gap** antara solusi MIP dan LP relaxation (keduanya Rp10.512.500), mengonfirmasi bahwa solusi integer sudah sepenuhnya optimal tanpa perlu rounding heuristic.
-Shadow price pada batas kapasitas Shift Malam bernilai -Rp12.500, menandakan pelonggaran batas shift tersebut berpotensi menurunkan biaya dengan mensubstitusi sebagian staf tambahan yang lebih mahal.
+5. **There is no integrality gap** between the MIP solution and the LP relaxation (both Rp10.512.500), confirming that the integer solution is already fully optimal without requiring any rounding heuristic.
+The shadow price on the Night Shift capacity constraint is -Rp12.500, indicating that relaxing that shift's limit could potentially reduce cost by substituting some of the more expensive supplemental staff.

-> 📂 Seluruh output numerik, tabel, dan visualisasi tersedia langsung di dalam notebook.
+> 📂 All numerical output, tables, and visualizations are available directly within the notebook.

 ---

 ## ⚠️ Limitations

-- **Parameter Asumsi:** Seluruh parameter biaya dan kapasitas operasional (upah Rp25.000/jam, kapasitas 50 transaksi/staf/jam, batas 20 staf per shift, premium 1,5× untuk staf tambahan) bukan berasal dari dataset.
-Parameter ini adalah asumsi operasional yang ditetapkan secara eksplisit dan didokumentasikan di Section 8.
-Sensitivitas terhadap perubahan masing-masing parameter diperiksa secara sistematis di Section 13.
+- **Assumed Parameters:** All cost and operational capacity parameters (a wage of Rp25.000/hour, a capacity of 50 transactions/staff/hour, a cap of 20 staff per shift, a 1,5× premium for supplemental staff) are not derived from the dataset.
+These parameters are operational assumptions that are explicitly stated and documented in Section 8.
+Sensitivity to changes in each parameter is systematically examined in Section 13.

-- **Representative Day:** Profil demand yang menjadi input model merupakan rata-rata historis per kelompok (musim atau status holiday), bukan demand satu hari aktual.
-Nilai kebutuhan staf per jam sebaiknya dibaca sebagai estimasi rata-rata, bukan angka pasti harian.
+- **Representative Day:** The demand profile used as model input is a historical average per group (season or holiday status), not the demand of any single actual day.
+The hourly staffing requirement figures should be read as average estimates, not exact daily figures.

 ---